 Cycle Harvesting Node means a device that is not dedicated to running Clustered HPC Applications or job scheduling services for Clustered HPC Applications.

 Data Center Provider means an entity that provides infrastructure or software services, directly or indirectly, to another service provider.
 Microsoft may also serve as a Data Center Provider through Microsoft Azure.

-Data Protection Addendum (DPA) means the Microsoft Online Services Data Protection Addendum published at https://aka.ms/DPA.
+Data Protection Addendum (DPA) means the Microsoft Products and Services Data Protection Addendum published at https://aka.ms/DPA.

 Education Qualified User means an employee or contractor (except Students) who accesses or uses an Education Platform Product for the benefit of the Institution.

 Embedded Unified Solution means a business application developed by Customer’s Reseller that the Reseller licenses to Customer that adds significant and primary functionality to an Embedded SL Product.

 External Connector License means a License assigned to a Server dedicated to Customer’s use that permits access to the corresponding version of the server software or earlier versions of the server software by External Users.